JackDougherty/jack-site/_pages/educ309.md

   - Amber will lead: Nadia Lopez, The Bridge to Brilliance: How One Principal in a Tough Community Is Inspiring the World (Viking Press, 2016), [excerpts in Moodle](http://moodle.trincoll.edu).
   - Clare will lead: Cintli Sanchez, "Helpful or Harmful?
 Teach For America in a Hartford Elementary School".
 Senior Theses, Trinity College, Hartford, CT 2009.
 Trinity College Digital Repository, <https://digitalrepository.trincoll.edu/theses/226>.

+### Thur Nov 21
+- Discuss readings nominated by students, with their [short essays on why it matters and discussion question guide](http://bit.ly/educ309-discussion-guide)
 - Eleanor will lead: Alexandra Minna Stearn, “STERILIZED in the Name of Public Health: Race, Immigration, and Reproductive Control in Modern California.”
 American Journal of Public Health, vol. 95, no. 7, July 2005, pp. 1128–38.
 DOI.org (Crossref), doi:10.2105/AJPH.2004.041608. <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1449330/pdf/0951128.pdf>

-### Thur Nov 21
-- Discuss readings nominated by students, with their [short essays on why it matters and discussion question guide](http://bit.ly/educ309-discussion-guide)
+- more to come

 ### Tues Nov 26
 - Instead our regular class, [schedule an solo or small-group meeting with instructor](http://jackdougherty.org) to discuss your "Writing You Can Use" assignment, due before our last class.